-In fall 2017, the University of Baltimore School of Law will launch the nation’s first post-J.D.
+The University of Baltimore School of Law offers the nation’s only Post-J.D.
 Certificate in Family Law.
-Designed for attorneys who want to focus on family law or add family law to their practice area, the certificate offers knowledge and skills that lawyers can use in their practice now through a hands-on, real-world experiential program.
+Offered fully online as of Fall 2019, the program is designed both for new attorneys beginning to practice family law and for experienced attorneys seeking to add family law expertise to their practice.
+This fast-paced program blends theory and practice and offers knowledge and skills that lawyers can use in their practice now through a hands-on, real-world experiential curriculum.

 Geared to Working Professionals

-The certificate’s 16 credits can be completed in 12 months of study or at your own pace, with evening and weekend courses tailored to the busy schedules of attorneys.
+The certificate’s 16 credits can be completed in 12 months of study or you can take classes at your own pace.
+With all remote class meetings in the evenings, this exclusively online program is tailored to the busy schedules of attorneys.

 Developed and Taught by Experts at the Cutting Edge of Family Law